w1bb/ATE/README.md

 # IA4-Project

-This code is intended to store a client-server application that provides the user answers to trivia-like questions.
+This code is intended to store a server application that provides the user answers to trivia-like questions.
 It is part of a computer science assignment (2nd year, 1st semester).

 **(Self imposed) deadline**: 29 / 12 / 2022

-**Soft deadline**: ?
+**Hard deadline**: ?

 This project will be available
-<a href="https://github.com/w1bb/IA4-Project">on Github</a> once the soft deadline passes.
+<a href="https://github.com/w1bb/IA4-Project">on Github</a> once the hard deadline passes.

 ## License

-Once the soft deadline passes, this project will be available under the **MIT license**.
-The code and documentation present in this repository was kindly contributed by:
+Once the hard deadline passes, this project will be available under the **MIT license**.
+The code and its documentation were kindly contributed by:

 * Maria-Miruna ALDICA
 (<a href="https://github.com/miruna15aldica">@miruna15aldica</a>);